paulbreuler/SolutionComponentManager/README.md

 Update the .vscode/launch.json configuration args to test various commands with debugging enabled.

+Add the file `src\RunSettings.development.ts`, which is templated in `tests\RunSettings.development.template.ts`.
+Copy the file to the specified location, then modify the values for your environment.
+The tool currently does not support adding credentials at runtime.

+Make sure to update the import paths to the following
+ - `import { IAuthParams, GrantType } from './Authentication/AuthParams'`
+ - `import { IEnvironmentDetails } from "./Authentication/EnvironmentDetails"`

 To run directly build the project and execute from node in terminal.

 - `npm run build`